nix-community/pypi2nix/README.rst

     The only way I can fix bugs with pypi2nix is if you report them.
 Ping me `@garbas`_ if you get stuck.

+``pypi2nix`` will (until further notice) only work with latest *unstable* channel.
+This is due to ongoing change in python infrastructure happening this year.

 .. contents::